Estimated reading time: 10 minutes

 Again there are about 5.5 million reported crashes per year.
 If there are 1,500 (high estimate) vehicles that end up submerged in water; that means 0.0273% of all car crashes result in vehicle submersion.

-National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System says from 2004 to 2007 there was an annual average of 384 traffic fatalities in which accidental drowning was listed as one of the causes of death.
 During that period total number fatalities from car crashes averaged 42,500 (the number was 35,092 in 2015).
 Drowning was a contributing factor but not necessarily primary cause of death in 0.9% of fatal crashes and only 0.0069% of all car crashes.

 This means it’s not necessarily that the occupant couldn’t free himself from the seat belt or car and therefore drowned.
-The occupant could have sustained a fatal injury or lost consciousness prior to entering the water.
+The occupant may have sustained a fatal injury or lost consciousness prior to entering the water.

 Other Factors to Consider